YangChuan80/WillowbendDICOM/README.md

 ## Instructions
 - Click **Browse** button to choose the DICOM file.
 - Load this chosen file.
 Don't forget to press **Load** button.
 When file successfully loaded, a information dialog will pop up to notice you.
-- Click **Convert** button to convert DICOM to AVI file.
-During this session, you should specify the location you're going to output to.
+- Click **Convert** button on the right to convert the currently loaded DICOM file to AVI file.
+During this session, you will be asked to specify the location you're going to output to.
 Next you are required to select the VIDEO COMPRESSION options, which the **"Full Frames (Uncompressed)"** is recommended.
 Click **OK**.
 You'll wait for about a second, and your AVI file is ready!
 Congratulations!

 ## License
 The MIT License (MIT)